MtnBiker/historical-streets-la/README.md

 leaflet-draw in place via gem which seems to be kept up to date.
 Drawing now working.
 Next get the result to Postgres

 See git for progress.
 Drawing works and results to Postgres

+Had to do a stash because messed up some merges or forgot to save.